 11. Opt for Scandi dining style

 Scandi home design favours natural elements and so is all about the quality of the wood.
-Our Ellipse small dresser is built from a naturally stunning oak: the optimum material for the organisational hub of your home.
-Its striking sculpted handles are conversation-starting whereas its pared-back frame and elevated legs feel lighter than air, leaving a sense of calm and tranquillity.
+Our Copenhagen small dresser is built from a naturally stunning oak: the optimum material for the organisational hub of your home.
+Its striking recessed handles are conversation-starting whereas its pared-back frame and elevated legs feel lighter than air, leaving a sense of calm and tranquillity.

 12. Adopt country quaintness

-Any country cottage needs the Country Cottage large dresser.
+Any country cottage needs a Country Cottage small dresser.
 A comprehensive storage unit, its mixture of creamy vanilla paint and natural oak tops and handles is an eye-catching contrast that will slot easily to the sweetest of home design themes.

 See our blog for ways of achieving the English country summer look in your interiors.